WynnKunGz/Pom-s-Birthday-Website/note.md

 - planned to be finished : v.0.1.4.9
 - status : planned

+## pbwf-012 add info to versions.md stating which feature is added in which version.

+- planned to be finised : v.0.1.4.9 (21w52b)
+- status : done

 # issues

 ## pbw-001 born.html doesnt contain any text, has only birthday.svg